marcecj/faust_python/README.md

   - finish the unit tests
   - add functional tests so that you can test how everything works together (perhaps use "UITester.dsp" and maybe one other DSP from the examples)
+- figure out how to fix the following class of errors:

+    TypeError: initializer for ctype 'struct $llvm_dsp *' must be a pointer to same type, not cdata 'struct $llvm_dsp *'